 Literary elements might sound like a scary technical term, but many people are surprised to learn how commonly these devices are found in everyday life.
 As an author, literary elements are especially beneficial, and it's helpful to have a list of literary elements next to you as you write to maximize the power of your words.

-To improve your writing and make it more powerful, you’ll need to become closely acquainted with the different literary devices no matter what genre you are writing, so you can feel comfortable using them in your stories.
+To improve your writing and make it more powerful, you’ll need to become closely acquainted with the different literary devices no matter what genre you are writing, so you can feel comfortable using these techniques in your stories.